 Whether or not a cell phone plays a role in an accident is determined on a factual-case-by-factual-case basis.
 Suppose both drivers in the rear-end scenario above were on cell phones.
 If the at-fault driver was on a cell phone, the cell phone usage would lead to further evidence of distracted driving.
 Had they not been on the cell phone, they might have stopped in time, seen the victim, and stopped in time to avoid the collision.
 In that scenario, it does not matter that the victim was on the phone because they are not doing anything.

-In an intersectional collision where both parties claim the right-of-way and both were using cell phones, it is somewhat of a wash, meaning that they are both responsible for the distraction their use of the cell phone caused.
+In an intersection collision where both parties claim the right-of-way and both were using cell phones, it is somewhat of a wash, meaning that they are both responsible for the distraction their use of the cell phone caused.

-Boynton Beach texting while driving accident liability can be complex, and the circumstances surrounding any particular accident can affect the outcome.
+Texting while driving accident liability can be complex, and the circumstances surrounding any particular accident can affect the outcome.
 One of the attorneys at Kogan & DiSalvo would have to look at:

 Typically, in a pre-suit situation, which means that the accident victim’s case has not been filed in court yet, the ability to access the defendant driver’s cell phone records essentially does not exist.
 A victim’s attorney cannot get the defendant’s cell phone records until they have filed a lawsuit.
 Once they have filed suit, they are able to obtain and subpoena the defendant driver’s cell phone records.
 From those records, the injured party’s attorney could determine what the defendant was doing at the time of the accident.